Day 1: New Plymouth

 Day 11: Ohinetahi and Private Gardens

 Today we journey to the historic 19th-century Ohinetahi garden and homestead, the private home of New Zealand architect Sir Miles Warren.
 Afterwards, enjoy lunch at Frensham, a relaxed private country garden with a huge variety of plants.
-On our way back to Christchurch, we stop in at a special private garden.
-The owners are proud of its excellent design, planting and maintenance, set on more than eight acres.
-It even boasts its own Kauri forest.
+On our way back to Christchurch, we stop in at a special private garden, set on more than eight acres.
+The owners are proud of its excellent design, planting and maintenance – it even boasts its own Kauri forest.

 Day 12: Alan Trott Garden, Oamaru Public Garden and Dunedin

-Day 13: Dunedin Botanic Gardens, Larnach Castle and Otago Peninsula
+Day 13: Dunedin Botanic Garden, Larnach Castle and Otago Peninsula

-Day 14: Dunedin, Wildflowers, Castlemaine Garden and Te Anau
+Day 14: Lan Yuan - Chinese Garden and Te Anau

 Day 15: Milford Sound Cruise and Queenstown